dojo/dapi/README.md

 * git
 * node (0.8 > 0.10 currently tested)
 * npm
+* exported versions of details.json and tree.json which dojo's js-doc-parse application exports

 ####Windows users####
-This is outwith the realms of this repository but may be helpful to unfortunate __Windows__ users and those stuck in corporate environments:
+This is outside the scope of this repository but may be helpful to unfortunate __Windows__ users and those stuck in corporate environments:

 1. If you're using git you really should be using msysGit (https://github.com/msysgit/msysgit/wiki and http://code.google.com/p/msysgit/downloads/list?q=net+installer).
     *   If you're not using msysGit, you really, really should